gopalkoduri/restcountries/README.md

-# RestCountries
+# PyRestCountries

-`RestCountries` is a Pythonic wrapper around the REST Countries API, which provides a simple way to access and use country data.
+`PyRestCountries` is a Pythonic wrapper around the REST Countries API, which provides a simple way to access and use country data.

 ## Features